AIFMgroup/bolaxo/API_DOCUMENTATION.md

-# Bolagsportalen Admin API - Production Documentation
+# BOLAXO Admin API - Production Documentation

 ## 🚀 Overview

-The Bolagsportalen Admin API is a production-ready REST API for managing the platform's admin dashboard.
+The BOLAXO Admin API is a production-ready REST API for managing the platform's admin dashboard.
 All endpoints are protected, rate-limited, and optimized for performance.

 **Base URL:** `https://bolaxo-production.up.railway.app/api`